Why Daubert and Frye Standards Matter to Expert Witnesses

 If operating outside of this mindset, experts might find themselves labeled a "hired gun," continuing the "because I said so" mentality instead of allowing only the most qualified experts to provide testimony.
 Experts that garner the most respect and trustworthiness in their respective industries are those that recognize their strengths, weaknesses, and most importantly, are transparent to these attributes.
 These experts are the most effective as they stay within their 'sandbox', elevating expert witnesses collectively as a group and as a profession.

-Download our paper to read more and learn:
+Download the whitepaper to read more and learn:

 - What each method means and what states require which standard.